Kalvin126/JumpQuest/README.md

 # JumpQuest

 JumpQuest is a SpriteKit and Swift implementation of Maplestory's jump quests.
-Currently, the availible platform is only OS X and will include iOS in the future.
+JumpQuest supports OS X 10.11 and iOS 9+